 The outdoor life is one of unrestrained sunshiney grins, dirty fingernails, cowboy coffee, fresh air and relaxation, but it is preparation that allows us to enjoy it so well.
 Preparing for the elements doesn’t only mean thinking about rain, but also sun and heat.
 On our guided trips we always take care to remind participants to pack a hat and appropriate clothing, sunscreen up, drink lots of water, and always take breaks under shade shelters when available.
 This is absolutely crucial on our Salt River adventures and guided backpacking trips, but is truly important on every outdoor adventure in the Southwest.

 Take a look at all of our guided trips across the Southwest.
-Consider hiking into Havasupai with the best guides in the business or build on your existing outdoor skills with a guided backpacking trip in Grand Canyon this fall.
+Consider hiking into the Grand Canyon with the best guides in the business or build on your existing outdoor skills with a guided tour this fall.
 If you’re in the Scottsdale/Phoenix area, cool off with a Salt River rafting trip, a guided kayak tour, or test your balance with stand-up paddle boarding.

 Give us a call: 1-866-455-1601